-As data requirements grow, the number of server instances in use by businesses explodes, and the importance of stable and reliable IT systems increase, it’s no longer possible for businesses to cope with rigid, non-scalable systems and tools.
+As data and workload grow, the number of server instances in use by businesses grows accordingly, and the importance of stable and reliable IT systems increase, it’s no longer possible for businesses to cope with rigid, non-scalable systems and tools.

-Vertical scaling, or “scaling up”, involves adding more resources to a smaller number of server instances - the opposite approach to a horizontal system.
-Through increasing CPU resources, memory and storage or network bandwidth, performance of every individual node can be improved, scaling even the smallest servers to handle large databases.
+Vertical scaling, or “scaling up”, involves adding more resources to a server instance.
+By increasing CPU resources, memory, and storage or network bandwidth, the performance of every individual node can be improved, scaling small servers to handle large databases.

 You may also find yourself quickly ‘locked-in’ to a particular database vendor by following this strategy, and moving away from that vendor later could mean very expensive server upgrades.

-As database requirements continue to grow, your organisation will need to adopt a form of scalability in order to keep up.
-While horizontal scaling is widely considered to be the modern, flexible approach, and certainly does have some advantages, it can bring some unwanted complexity into your IT infrastructure.
+As database requirements continue to grow, your organization will need to adopt a form of scalability to keep up.
+While horizontal scaling is widely considered to be modern, flexible, and advantageous, it can bring some unwanted challenges that you will eventually need to manage.

-Vertical scalability brings complexity, horizontal scalability brings logistical challenges.
-In either case good tools for monitoring, analysis and administration can reduce the challenges and help you deliver greater productivity and performance and keep costs in check.
+Vertical scalability brings complexity, while horizontal scalability brings logistical challenges.
+In either case, good tools for monitoring, analysis and administration are necessary to monitor performance, reduce the challenges, help you deliver greater productivity, and keep costs in check.

 Whichever approach you choose will depend on your business' requirements.
 However, regardless of what you opt for now, always keep in mind as your business continues to grow, you will eventually need to keep up with ever-expanding databases.